The White Stripes: Film and television

-Jack and Meg White appeared in Jim Jarmusch's film Coffee and Cigarettes in 2003, in a segment entitled "Jack Shows Meg His Tesla Coil".
+The White Stripes selectively made media appearances, and were noted for their general refusal to be interviewed separately.
+Jack and Meg appeared in Jim Jarmusch's film Coffee and Cigarettes in 2003, in a segment entitled "Jack Shows Meg His Tesla Coil".
 This particular segment contains extensions of White Stripes motifs such as childhood innocence and Nikola Tesla.
-In 2004, the band released its first music film Under Blackpool Lights, which was shot entirely on super 8 film and was directed by Dick Carruthers.
-The band also appeared as themselves in The Simpsons episode "Jazzy and the Pussycats" in 2006.
+They appeared in the 2005 documentary The Fearless Freaks, which covers the band the Flaming Lips.
+The band appeared as themselves in The Simpsons episode "Jazzy and the Pussycats" in 2006.
+Meg had previously expressed interest in a Simpsons role in 2003, saying that "A guest appearance would be amazing.
+I wouldn't want to be in a Lisa episode.
+They're kind of boring.
+Maybe a Homer one would be better."
 Jack is one of three guitarists featured in the 2009 documentary It Might Get Loud, and Meg appears in segments that include the White Stripes.